SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

     (clarification: a *JSON document* is either a *JSON object* or a *JSON array*, a *JSON value* is any of a *JSON object*, *JSON array*, *JSON number* or *JSON string*.)

-    If an implementation uses a libray, which can not (de-)serialize all JSON values, the implemetation can add angular brackets around a JSON value, decode it and take the first element of the result.
+    If an implementation uses a library, which can not (de-)serialize all JSON values, the implementation can add angular brackets around a JSON value, decode it and take the first element of the result.
 When encoding the reverse action might be used as a workaround.
 See also :RFC:`7493`